-Istanbul Itinerary: Best places to visit in the city the straddles East and West
+Istanbul Itinerary for 4 days: Best places to visit in this historic city

-istanbul itinerary, 4 days in istanbul, best places to visit in istanbul, things to do in istanbul
+istanbul itinerary, 4 days in istanbul, Istanbul itinerary 4 days, Istanbul itinerary 5 days, best places to visit in istanbul, Istanbul attractions, Istanbul itinerary 6 days, 6 days in istanbul, things to do in istanbul

 Istanbul is a treasure trove for anyone who loves history and culture.